hectorbennett/rust-wasm-image-editor/README.md

-# Image Editor built with Rust/WebAssembly + TypeScript + React
+# Image Editor built with Rust/WebAssembly, TypeScript and React

-See an example in action at
+See a very early example in action at

 https://seahorse-app-r8jlv.ondigitalocean.app/